CSCI310Team5/SampleFit/SampleFit/Tasks.md

 ## Other
 ✅ 1.
 We can keep other UI as is for now (since there's already a LOT of work to do).
-☑️ 2.
+✅ 2.
 For a record of what needs to change: workout history UI in Me should change to reflect the requirement from previous homework.

 ## Networking
 1. You can delay implementing networking code by faking the network result first (like all the functions currently in it).
-2. Prioritize Sign Up / Sign In / Sign Out functionalities first.
+✅2.
+Prioritize Sign Up / Sign In / Sign Out functionalities first.
 These are specified by the homework 3 requirements.
-    ❓a.
+    ✅a.
 Ask the backend to remove password checking on any sign up / sign in.
 This is currently NOT handled on the frontend.
-    b.
+    ✅b.
 In the sign Up / Sign In / Sign Out functionalities, serialize AuthenticiationState to a JSON object that the backend wants.
-    c.
+    ✅c.
 Send the JSON object over the network using URLSession APIs.
 3. In NetworkQueryController, add functions which retrieves all necessary information in PublicProfile.
 4. In NetworkQueryController, add functions which retrieves all necessary information in PrivateInformation.